CFFinch62/Loran-TD-to-LL-Conversion/README.md

 3. POSAID2 - made by USCG (DOS) {Pascal Source included}
 4. TD2LL - made by British Researchers (Win 32) {VS C++ 6.0 source included}

-Along with the ASF and research papers their is enough informaiton if any one is trying to write their own code to make this conversion.
+Along with the ASF and research papers their is enough informaiton if any one is trying to write there own code to make this conversion.